 Read More: Sage Barista Express review

-The Sage Smart Grinder Pro splits their settings into four different categories: percolator, espresso, drip, and press.
+The Sage Smart Grinder Pro splits their settings into four different categories: coffee percolator, espresso, drip, and press.
 Some of these options come in handy for particular instances, especially the Drip and Espresso categories.

 All of the brewing methods are sensitive to small changes in the process, and it always starts first with the grind.